 Lesley Wilson MSc is a Psychotherapist, Supervisor and BACP Accredited Counsellor, she is a qualified IAPT Counselling for Depression Practitioner, Trainer and Supervisor, she is also a Fellow of the Higher Education Academy.
-She has over 20 years of experience in the field of psychological therapies and divides her in Private Practice as a Therapist; Supervisor and Trainer; writing and delivering training and for The University of Central Lancashire, Warwick University and various Charities throughout Lancashire.
+She has over 22 years of experience in the field of psychological therapies and divides her in Private Practice as a Therapist; Supervisor and Trainer; writing and delivering training and for The University of Central Lancashire, Warwick University and various Charities throughout Lancashire.
 She previously worked as a Senior Lecturer with the University of Central Lancashire for over 10 year; she also has clinical experience of working within Voluntary, Private and Statutory Services.
 Her experience is grounded in working therapeutically with adults and children and therefore her practice integrates a number of theoretical models.
-Lesley has been designing and delivering training for the past 16 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.
+Lesley has been designing and delivering training for the past 20 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.